We all know how important it is to take care of our health, but sometimes we can fall behind on preventive care – especially for our teeth.

 Whatever the reason, it’s important to get into the habit of regular visits to the dentist.
 Why?
 Because preventive dental care is important to your overall health, your smile and more.

-Below, we’ll give you a refresher on what a dental checkup includes, answer common questions and address concerns you might have about going to the dentist.
+Below, we’ll give you a refresher on what a dental checkup and exam includes, answer common questions and address concerns you might have about going to the dentist.

 Preventive dental care is a combination of the daily care you do at home, like brushing and flossing your teeth, eating healthy, and getting regular dental checkups.

-A regular dental checkup typically includes a teeth cleaning by a dental hygienist – a licensed healthcare professional who works closely with the dentist – as well as an exam by a dentist.
+A regular dental checkup typically includes a teeth cleaning by a dental hygienist – a licensed healthcare professional who works closely with the dentist – as well as a dental exam by a dentist.
 We’ll talk more about what happens during a dental checkup below.

 Why regular dental checkups are important

-Good oral health is important for your overall health
+Good oral health and overall health are linked

 Studies show that oral health is closely tied to your overall health.
 For example, gum disease has connections to diabetes, heart disease, high blood pressure and stroke.
 That’s why your dentist looks for signs of gum disease at every checkup.

 Your dentist also checks for signs of cavities, dry mouth and oral cancer, which can all affect your health and well-being if they go untreated.
 So by keeping up with your preventive dental exams, you’re also taking care of your whole body.